 Starting off learning HTML in 2000 the old-fashioned way (stealing other people's code) I made websites of things I liked: My Little Pony, Barbie and The Smurfs.
 After being abducted by the Westborough Baptist Church, where I learnt the dark art of graphic design, I returned to the warm bosom of web design after negotiating my release with a potato gun and several out of date sesame seeds.
 Realising I had a lot of catching up to do, I learned modern web design the hard way, learning HTML5 and CSS3, including a dash of responsive design.

 Still there?
-Plain and simple, I make good websites, and can make logos and design branding too.
+Plain and simple, I make good websites, and can design logos and create branding too.
 I like pixel perfection and I like my code clean.
 I make websites like I make tea - strong, reliable and not rushed.
 You can see more of what I do up there, and links to other portfolios and sites below, and then you can contact me with your ideas on how you want to make the next Twitter.
-In Esperanto.
+In Esperanto and Comic Sans.